-- Connect the person with a SHARE confidential resource.
-A SHARE confidential resource can help the person get emotional support, counseling, or medical care; arrange for protection or academic accommodations; seek an educational intervention; file a formal complaint; or contact law enforcement.
+- Connect the person with a SHARE confidential resource or Campus Advocate.
+Both are confidential resources that can help the person get emotional support, counseling, or medical care; arrange for protection or academic accommodations; seek an educational intervention; file a formal complaint; or contact law enforcement.

 2. Fill out the form below.
 Click "submit" to send the report to the Title IX Coordinator.